openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/7_expressions.rst

     todo: if the dividend is an infinity, or the divisor is a zero, or both, the result should be NaN, but this is -NaN

-The binary operator '%' yields the remainder of its operands (*dividend* as left-hand and *divisor* as the right-hand operand) from an implied division.
+The binary operator '%' yields the remainder of its operands (*dividend* as left-hand, and *divisor* as the right-hand operand) from an implied division.

 The remainder operator in |LANG| accepts floating-point operands (unlike in C and C++).